How to Fix System Thread Exception Not Handled Error Windows 10/11

 Step 4: After the process completes, the PC system will boot up again.

-Step 5: When the system opens to the Homescreen again, press the Windows and X keys on the keyboard to access Power Menu.
+Step 5: When the system opens to the Homescreen again, press the Windows and X keys on the keyboard to access the Power Menu.

 Step 6: Choose the “Event Viewer” option from the selections.